Suryanshjamwal/Real-Estate-IRELAND/readme.md

 * Total For-sale properties on market increased at a rate of 13.47% over the years.

+* Most affordable county to buy a property - Leitrim

 ### Rental peroperties

 * Average Rent (Ireland) - €983.45